redhat-developer/rpm-packaging-guide/source/appendix.rst

-One example of these kinds of RPMs would be for `Python`_ version 2.x and if we have the ``python2-rpm-macros`` package installed (available in EPEL for RHEL 7 and CentOS 7), we have a number of python2 spefic macros available to us.
+One example of these kinds of RPMs would be for `Python`_ version 2.x and if we have the ``python2-rpm-macros`` package installed (available in EPEL for RHEL 7 and CentOS 7), we have a number of python2 specific macros available to us.

 ::